patrickHow/helldiver-randomizer/README.md

 # Profiles

-Profiles can be saved and loaded to allow a user to customize runs of the program without having to constanly type command line arguments.
+Profiles can be saved and loaded to allow a user to customize runs of the program without having to constantly type command line arguments.
 Use the `-profile=<name>` command to specify a profile.
 There is no need to specify the extension, this is handled by the program

+Profile names are case-sensitive and will be automatically stripped of spaces.

 Profiles are saved to aptly named `.profile` files in the same directory as the executable.

-A profile allows you to save a default roll using the `-r` command.
-If not specified, a full loadout will be rolled.
-Profiles also hold exclude lists, specified using the `-x` series of commands.
+Profiles have two major components:
+- A default roll, specified using the `-r` command
+- Exclude lists for each slot, using the `-x` family of commands

 ## Profile Options
 Profiles can be manipulated using the `-pm` command which accepts several options.
 Each option accepts the first letter or the whole word:
 `-pm=c(reate)` to create a profile from the options specified
 `-pm=d(elete)` to delete a profile
 `-pm=u(se)` to use the profile for a roll - *this is the default argument if none is provided*
-`-pm=e(dit)` to change the options on a profile
-`-pm=i(nfo)` to print info on the profile
+`-pm=e(dit)` to change the options on a profile using the `-r` and -`x` commands `-pm=i(nfo)` to print info on the profile

 Create a profile using the `-r` and `-x` commands: